 Looking to buy Aldi Stock?
 Here’s what you should know.

 When you love shopping at Aldi as much as we do, it’s only natural to want to invest in the company and buy Aldi stock.
 The rise of apps like Robinhood have made purchasing individual stocks easier than ever.

-The bad news for Aldi fans and investors is that ALDI is not a publicly traded company, therefore there is no Aldi stock symbol or way to purchase Aldi stock.
+Aldi is a privately owned business that is not currently on the stock market, therefore there is no Aldi stock symbol or a way to purchase Aldi stock.

 A privately owned company means that it is not publically traded.
 The owners of Aldi have full control of the company and do not rely on investors.

 The parent company ALDI Einkauf GmbH & Co. oHG is owned by the Siepmann Foundation and private family foundations.
 Karl Albrecht set these up before he passed away in 2014.